 Construction/Demolition waste is disposed in several facilities that include Autauga & Elmore Counties in their service area.
-The landfills with Elmore & Autauga Counties in their service area are expected to have adequate capacity to fulfill the needs of the jurisdiction for the next 10-15 years.
 There are eleven (11) C&D landfills in the State of Alabama that include the counties in their service area.
-The City of Prattville C/D Landfill is the only permitted disposal facility within the jurisdiction of this SWMP.
 Table 5.2 lists the landfills, permit numbers, permit expiration dates, and locations of these facilities.
 Figure 5.1 Facilities with Autauga & Elmore Counties in their service area shows the location of these facilities.